tugascript/rs-graphql-template/CONTRIBUTING.md

 4. Make sure your code lints.
 5. Issue that pull request!

+This project requires signing commits and pull requests with a verified signature.
+Please read [this guide](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification) to learn how to sign your commits and pull requests.

 ### File Headers

 Please update the file headers with your information, adhering to the MPLv2.0 license: